Officialn0pe121/irp-gang/README.md

 # IRP Gang system
-This script allows gangs to have set locations for stashes, managment, and clothing Service jobs are able to raid stashes
+This script allows gangs to have set locations for stashes, managment, and clothing<br>
+Service jobs are able to raid stashes

 # Install